-In the long term, many patients will be able to resume regular activity and may even be able to compete in sports or visit a gym again.
+In the long term, through specialized treatment, patience and a gradual progression back, you may be able to resume regular activity and may even be able to compete in sports or visit a gym again.
 I estimate that it takes one to seven years in recovery to get to this place, and it really depends on the individual.

-A special note regarding athletes: When it comes to resuming athletic or competitive activities, timing is very important.
-There must be a thoughtful and structured plan created in conjunction with the treatment team.
+When it comes to resuming athletic or competitive activities, timing is important.
+There must be a thoughtful and structured plan created by the eating disorder treatment plan in conjunction with the athlete's sports medicine and sports performance staff.
 In some cases, it is best that the patient first return as a team manager or as a non-active participant.
-Also, it is important that coaches, trainers, and team doctors have been educated about the patient’s history of excessive exercise, eating disorders and warning signs of relapse.
+Also, it is important that coaches, athletic trainers, and team doctors have been educated about the patient’s history of excessive exercise, eating disorders and warning signs of relapse.
 Monitoring of the patient will be critical.

 Family members and loved ones play a critical role in eating disorder recovery and can help by monitoring the patient at home.
 Some patients will hide their exercise behaviors at home: waking up early to run or exercising in their bedroom or bathroom.
 If you are a caregiver, here are some ways to support your loved one in recovery.

 Do not talk about exercise

 Do not invite your loved one to go to the gym, take part in a 5K or attend an exercise class other than gentle yoga.
 Put in-house exercise machines out of sight.
 Families that focus on physical activity often, such as those that run marathons or play soccer together, can try other activities to connect, such as festivals, dining out, plays and movies.